Blackboard 9.1 Browser & Plug-in Assessment Tool

 Illinois Central College recommends using Mozilla Firefox with Blackboard.

-While using Blackboard 9.1, if you are unable to view discussion postings, quiz windows, and download links, then you may need to disable pop-up blocking for your web browser.
+While using Blackboard 9.1 (and Atomic Learning), if you are unable to view discussion postings, quiz windows, videos, and download links, then you may need to disable pop-up blocking for your web browser.

 Your Operating System: